Skip to content

 Canadians expect better than this, as do our allies and friends.

 While this may be a controversial point, it is my view that our history and our geography give us a special obligation to help our closest friends.
 No one is going to invade Canada.
-It is all but a physical impossibility and the presence of the United States is our ultimate trump card (no pun intended).
+It is all but a physical impossibility, and the presence of the United States is our ultimate trump card (no pun intended).
 This is not the case for Great Britain and Australia.
 This was our policy in WWI and WWII, and it may be said it is our policy now, but at this time and a no point in the next five years could we carry this policy position out in any meaningful way.

 With every respect to our military members, every arm of the Canadian Armed Forces is too small, and/or our equipment is too old, and/or we are missing key capabilities.
 And crucial to this post, where it pertains to our navy, this isn’t going to change in the next ten to fifteen years if Canada sticks to its current path, namely Strong, Secure, Engaged.